recoveryplus/recoveryplus.github.io/step-2.md

 Our core beliefs affect our decision making, which affects thinking, and thus feeling and actions.

-STAR focuses on making changes at <strong>Core Belief Level</strong>.
+CORE focuses on making changes at <strong>Core Belief Level</strong>.
 Why?

 If we change our core beliefs, we then impact our decision making, which then affects our thinking, feeling and doing.